jalexanderlabs/Linux-Ubuntu-Command-Reference-Sheet/README.md

 nmap - This command is used to scan and detect open ports on a system or network.

 tar - Creates, maintains, modifies, and extracts archive files

+sudo apt-get update - doesn't actually install new versions of software.
+Instead, it updates the package lists for upgrades for packages that need upgrading, as well as new packages that have just come to the repositories.